Trillium ludovicianum

 - Leaf Description:

 - The leaves that are actually bracts, are sessile (stemless) and strongly mottled in dark and bronzy green, often with a central light strip and may fade with age.
-They are lanceolate-ovate, 2-3.5 × 1-2 inches, not glossy with margins entire to wavy.
-Appear in 3's in a whorled pattern.
+They are lanceolate-ovate, between two and four inches long and one to two inches wide, not glossy with margins entire to wavy.
+Appear in threes in a whorled pattern.

 -